sfarouk3/Starbucks-Capstone-Challenge/Blog.md

 ## Justification <a name="Justification"></a>

-In this project we covered different types of users (existing and new) through different types of recommendation systems (Rank based and collaborative filtering)
+In this project we covered different types of recommendation systems (Rank based and collaborative filtering) and different supervised machine learning models to predict the effectiveness of Starbucks offers.

 ## Conclusion - Reflection <a name="Conclusion-Reflection"></a>